 These cannons had not been conserved in over 50 years and was their first treatment of any kind other than routine painting.
 Numerous layers of paint and corrosion were removed by CRL through an electrolytic reduction process.
 This process discovered details of wear on the cannons, telling us more about how they were used.

-The team at Texas A&M University discovered that some of the cannons were cast in Great Britain, north Whales and that some were typicaly guns for the merchant and civilian markets.
+The team at Texas A&M University discovered that some of the cannons were cast in Great Britain, North Wales and that some were typicaly guns for the merchant and civilian markets.
 This conservation effort even discovered two unfired cannon balls.

 For more details on what was discovered while the Alamo Battle Cannons were conserved, watch this interview with Alamo Historian and Curator Dr. Bruce Winders and Texas A&M Research Associate Jim Jobling.